What Is The Best RV Cell Phone Signal Booster?

 The second kind of antenna is a directional one.
 These are the triangular looking antennas you have to put up on a pole attached to the side of your RV.
 You point it in the direction of the cell tower you want to get a signal from.

-The pros with this kind of antenna is you can focus all the power in one direction which often results in a strong signal.
+The pros with this kind of antenna are you can focus all the power in one direction which often results in a strong signal.
 You can also use it to choose a specific cell phone tower.
 Sometimes the closest cell phone tower isn’t the fasted.

 If a lot of people are connected to a specific tower data speeds will slow down.
 If you have a directional antenna you might be able to connect to a tower that is further away but less crowded.

-The con to this style of an antenna is you have to take them down any time you want to move your RV or van.
+The con to this style of antenna is you have to take them down any time you want to move your RV or van.
 You will also need to take it down if it gets too windy outside.

 You also need to know where the cell phone towers are in your area.
 There are apps you can get on your phone to help you locate cell phone towers near you.
 You can read more about that in the FAQ section below.